HengPan2007/MethSig-tmp/README.md

 # MethSig
-Process bisulfite sequencing data and performs epidriver inference.
+Process bisulfite sequencing data and performs DNAme driver inference.

 ### RRBS data alignment and processing
 RRBS data were aligned and processed as described in our published book chapter (Pan et al., Cancer Systems Biology, 2018).